aryxs3m/laravel-hoas/README.md

 #### Buttons

-Similar to switches, you can implement the `onPress` function on your button class.
-This function will be invoked when the button is pressed in Home Assistant.
+Similar to switches, you can implement the `onPress` function in your button class.
+This function will be called when the button is pressed in Home Assistant.

 See the example above.